disbelief/unread-mongomapper/README.md

 Unread-Mongoid
 ======

-Ruby gem to manage read/unread status of Mongoid objects.
+Ruby gem to manage read/unread status of MongoMapper objects.

 ## Credit
 First and foremost this is a fork of [Unread](https://github.com/ledermann/unread) by [Georg Ledermann](http://www.georg-ledermann.de).
 If you are using a relational DB, make sure to check it out.